SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 ### Creating a new project

-Click **Projects** in the navigator, this will list all the available projects. click **+Add Project** at the right of the top menu bar, enter a project name and description, and click **Add Project**.
+Click **Projects** in the navigator.
+This will list all the available projects.

+Click **+Add Project** at the right of the top menu bar, enter a project name and description, and click **Add Project**.
 This will create a new project with the given name.
 The new project will not contain any resources.

 ### Uploading resources